 Let’s look at Busy Philipps net worth, her career highlights, and how she’s made her money over the years.
 You’ll see why she’s become such a financial success story in the entertainment world.

-Busy Philipps net worth sits somewhere between $6 million and $12 million as of 2025.
+Busy Philipps net worth sits somewhere between $6 million and $14 million as of 2025.
 The exact figure varies depending on which source you check.

 Why the big difference?
-It comes down to how each source counts her assets, investments, and how they time their reports.
+It comes down to how each source counts their assets, investments, and how they time their reports.
 What’s clear is that she’s done quite well for herself beyond just TV and movie paychecks.

 Busy Philipps first caught everyone’s eye playing Kim Kelly in “Freaks and Geeks” back in 1999-2000.
 This cult classic helped launch her into the spotlight.